-Public Safety positions are numerous and for many agencies the educational requirement continues to be valuable for entry positions and/ or for advancement.
+Public Safety positions are numerous and for many agencies the educational requirement continues to be valuable for entry positions and/or for advancement.
 Career fields in criminal justice, law enforcement, Emergency Medical Technology Services (EMST) and fire science have become even more important today as homeland security issues have become a high priority.

 The GCCC Criminal Justice program has been in existence since 1969.
 In 2001, the Criminal Justice program developed the Team-T and Team-TC programs.
 By 2002, the Fire Science program was added and the Department of Public Safety was created.
 In 2005, EMST joined the Department of Public Safety.
-The DPS philosophy and practice of combining appropriate theory with hands-on instruction provides public safety graduates with the knowledge and understanding of the various functions and processes of the public safety field and the abilities to perform workplace skills.
+The DPS philosophy and practice of combining appropriate theory with hands-on instruction provides the public safety graduates with the knowledge and understanding of the various functions and processes of the public safety field and the abilities to perform workplace skills.
+Teambuilding classes and integrated programming is embedded with ample opportunity to cross train over the disciplines.

 Rapidly improving salaries and benefits have also increased the visibility of this career field, although financial gain is rarely the reason students choose this field.
-Motivations for entering this field are more readily reflected in personal goals of keeping country, communities and families safe as well as a career field that is challenging and exciting.
+Motivations for entering this field are more readily reflected in personal goals of keeping country, communities and families' safe as well as a career field that is challenging and exciting.